dime-coin/electrum-docs/hardfork.rst

 * The desired branch of a blockchain fork can be selected using the network dialog.
 Branches are identified by the hash and height of the diverging block.
-Coin splitting is possible using RBF transaction (a tutorial will be added).
+Coin splitting is possible using RBF transaction (tutorial to be added at a later date).

 This feature allows you to pick and choose which chain and network you spend on.